 Approximately two-thirds of children in foster care in the United States have a sibling in foster care.
 For a variety of reasons, many of these siblings are not placed together or eventually are separated.
+Here are some steps to find a biological sibling.

 According to the University of Oregon’s Adoption History Project, approximately 5 million Americans alive today were adopted.
 A large percentage of those adult adoptees do not have an original birth certificate or knowledge of their family medical history or birth families.
-Closed adoption prevented them of having access to this information.
+Closed adoption prevented them from having access to this information.

 As individuals who were adopted or spent time in foster care away from biological siblings age, the desire to find biological siblings may increase.
 Here are some ways to begin the process of finding them.